Blog

 A Harvest All Their Own; Thanksgiving in the Rocky Mountains During the Fur Trade?

-Mountain men and fur traders in the Rocky Mountains did not celebrate Thanksgiving as we know it today.
-The national holiday was not established until 1863, when President Abraham Lincoln proclaimed it during the Civil War, hoping “to heal the wounds of the nation.”[1]
-That s...
+By Museum of the Mountain Man Staff Mountain men and fur traders in the Rocky Mountains did not celebrate Thanksgiving as we know it today.
+The national holiday was not established until 1863, when President Abraham Lincoln proclaimed it during the Civil War, hoping “to heal th...

 When the Elk Bugled: A Moonlit Moment in the Fur Trade